Name and shame (campaign): History

-Following the abduction and killing of Sarah Payne in July 2000, News of the World began campaigning for laws that publicly disclosed personal details of people convicted of sex offenses.
-After the government stated that it had no plans to implement such laws, the newspaper, edited by Rebekah Brooks, began publishing names of sex offenders itself in name and shame on July 23, 2000.
+Following the abduction and killing of Sarah Payne in July 2000, News of the World began campaigning for laws that publicly disclosed personal details of people convicted of sex offences.
+After the government stated that it had no plans to implement such laws, the newspaper, edited by Rebekah Brooks, began publishing names of sex offenders itself in name and shame on 23 July 2000.

 After the first issue was published, several lynch mobs and protestors gathered in several parts of the United Kingdom.
-A group of mothers from Hampshire organized nightly marches and held "vigils" near homes of people convicted of sex offenders.
+A group of mothers from Hampshire organised nightly marches and held "vigils" near homes of people convicted of sex offenders.
 In Paulsgrove, a life-size doll was hanged while protestors chanted "we'll lynch the pervs".
-A Greater Manchester man had his home surrounded by a mob of 300 people, who shouted "pedophile, rapist, beast, pervert" at him and dragged a six-year-old child to his door while asking "do you want this one?".
+A Greater Manchester man had his home surrounded by a mob of 300 people, who shouted "paedophile, rapist, beast, pervert" at him and dragged a six-year-old child to his door while asking "do you want this one?".
 The Guardian reported some instances of people who had died by suicide after being targeted by such mobs.
 During those gatherings, several participants told newspapers that they would lynch suspected sex offenders if given the opportunity.

 Another riot involving about 150 broke out in Plymouth, in which protestors attacked the police and destroyed property while carrying News of the World headlines.
 The riot lasted for three hours and resulted in one police officer being sent to the hospital, another having a brick hit his face, and a car being set on fire.
 In Portsmouth, 24 people were arrested during violent protests.

-The second and final issue of name and shame was published on July 30, 2000.
+The second and final issue of name and shame was published on 30 July 2000.
 Mob attacks continued to occur until at least November.
 Although the campaign promised to publish personal details of 100,000 people, it only had published 81 names before being cancelled in August.
 The major campaign was Brooks' first as editor of News of the World.